Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 Several other machine learning algorithms were compared on all features of the dataset to determine the ones to be used.
-The results are presented in Tables XV and XVI.
+The results are presented in Tables V and VI.
 For the Fire IncidentGroup, the XGBClassifier was chosen as the second algorithm, while for the False Alarm IncidentGroup, the RandomForestClassifier provided the best overall result before hyperparameter tuning.

 <div align="center"> TABLE V